Horace Rice

 The left-handed Rice, who played in knickerbockers and long black socks, won the Men's Singles title at the 1907 Australasian Championships, beating Harry Parker in the final.
-He was also runner-up 3 times (in 1910, 1911 and 1915).
+Parker, with his "ever varying placing strokes kept his opponent flying about from side to side of the court and from the net to base line.
+This, however, had little effect upon Rice, whose staying powers were remarkable, and whose returns almost always were sure and accurate".
+He was also runner-up at the Australasian championships 3 times (in 1910, 1911 and 1915).
+He reached the semi finals in 1920 aged 47 and faced Ron Thomas.
+Rice was 2 sets to 1 down, 5-2 down and faced two match points on Thomas' serve, before staging a comeback to force a fifth set, before eventually losing.
+He reached the semi finals again in 1923 aged 50 but on a hot day lost in four sets to Bert St. John.
 He won the Men's Doubles title at the 1915 Championships, partnering Clarence Todd.